dps923/winter2020/topics/how-to-nav-disclosure.md

 In the project navigator, focus on the yellow project folder icon, and create a new file (&#8984;N).
 It will be a Cocoa Touch Class.
 Next, make it a subclass of UIViewController.

-> Tip - Use the name "SomethingInfo" or "SomethingScene" for the class name.
+> Tip - Use the name "SomethingInfo" or "SomethingScene" or "SomethingDetail" for the class name.
 > Avoid using the words "view" and "controller" in the name.

 Show the main storyboard in the editor.